csc301-winter-2020/team-project-4-harvard-medical-school/README.md

 [Deliverable 2 README](deliverables/deliverable-2)

+# Notes

+Please use Google Chrome when accessing this project.
+We were never able to test this project on a real tablet - a tablet-like mode can be simulated on Google Chrome by pressing `F12` and then `ctrl + shift + M` and selecting "iPad" or "iPad Pro" from the dropdown near the top of the screen.
+This is how we tested our views for "tablet" use. iPad and iPad Pro are the only two mobile settings we tested the views on.
+This means that visiting the website on a phone which has much less screen space will likely have poor results.

+# Issues/Bugs

+* While in tablet-mode, dragging to resize the canvas is extremely finicky and pretty much does not work.
+It works fine on desktop.
+* Canvases don't save when you draw on them in tablet mode - only in desktop mode.
+This is counter-intuitive and we realize this, but for whatever reason this part was not completed.

+# Items not completed

+* With regards to templates, you can only enable/disable and reorder top level pages, not the individual components of the page.
+* We could not end up implementing the export patient profile as PDF.

 # Getting Started

 This is a guide to running this project on your local host.
 Run the following to get started.